giantswarm/docs/src/content/reference/app-configuration/index.md

 But the simplest would probably be to `kubectl apply` a file directly to the cluster.

 _Note: Depending on your installation you might not have access to the Control Plane API yet.
-Please contact your SRE if you would like more information about that._
+Please contact your SE if you would like more information about that._